jeffjanderson/backup-tap/README.md

 # Backing up TAP

+> **_NOTE:_**  This research is a work in progress

 * Versions tested:
     * TAP Version 1.3.0
     * Velero Version 1.9.5

-* Steps taken:
+* Steps taken so far:

 1. Establish a secret containing a ytt overlay for the metadata-store statefulset, shown below.
 According to [this doc](https://docs.vmware.com/en/VMware-Tanzu-Mission-Control/services/tanzumc-concepts/GUID-C16557BC-EB1B-4414-8E63-28AD92E0CAE5.html#about-restic-and-volume-snapshots-1), this shouldn’t be needed, however through testing with these versions, it is.
 The below sets an annotation on the statefulset that triggers velero/restic to not only restore kubernetes objects for the metadata-store (like the statefulset, service, pvc, pv, etc), but will also include restoration of the actual data contained within the postgres database/persistent volume that is used for backing the metadata-store.
 Velero includes the option of setting a flag to have the data restored in a PV by default, but at this time it is unsure if this flag can be set through TMC--but again this should be the default dataprotection behavior.
 The below uses the [Velero opt-out approach](https://velero.io/docs/v1.9/restic/#to-back-up).

     > **_NOTE:_**  Need to follow up with Velero support to check into why opt-out isn't working by default

-2. It also sets runAsUser to resolve a postgres error: `Error: container has runAsNonRoot and image has non-numeric user (nonroot), cannot verify user is non-root` that prevents the metadata-store DB pods from starting.
+2. It also sets runAsUser to resolve a postgres error:

+    `Error: container has runAsNonRoot and image has non-numeric user (nonroot), cannot verify user is non-root`

+...that prevents the metadata-store DB pods from starting.

     ```
     apiVersion: v1